-BTG Pactual on its successful €430 million bid, together with Abertis Infraestructuras, S.A., to acquire the concessionaire company, Túnels de Barcelona i Cadí Concessionària de la Generalitat de Catalunya, S.A.;
+- BTG Pactual on its successful €430 million bid, together with Abertis Infraestructuras, S.A., to acquire the concessionaire company, Túnels de Barcelona i Cadí Concessionària de la Generalitat de Catalunya, S.A.;

 - Rain CII Carbon LLC, a subsidiary of Rain Commodities Limited, on its US$914 million acquisition of RUTGERS, a manufacturer of specialty chemicals, from funds advised by Triton;

 - Affiliates of Doughty Hanson & Co.
-Managers Limited (United Kingdom) on the US$1.1 billion sale, along with Euroland Investments B.V., of Norit N.V., a manufacturer of carbon-based products, to Cabot Corporation, a specialty chemicals company;
+Managers Limited (United Kingdom) on the US$1.1 billion sale, along with Euroland Investments B.V., of Norit N.V., a manufacturer of carbon-based products, to Cabot Corporation;

 - Tumi Holdings, Inc., a portfolio company of Doughty Hanson & Co., a manufacturer of upscale luggage and travel accessories, on its US$389 million IPO of common stock;

 - One Equity Partners and Constantia Flexibles, a global manufacturer of flexible packaging, on the acquisition of Amcor Flexibles Tobepal from Amcor;

 - RREEF Alternative Investments, as part of an international consortium comprising Area Property Partners, Europa Capital and Banca March, on the €1.5 billion acquisition of approximately 1,200 Spanish bank branches and landmark buildings and their simultaneous long-term lease back to Banco Bilbao Vizcaya Argentaria;

-- Suez Environnement on its €666 million acquisition of a significant minority interest in Aguas de Barcelona from Criteria CaixaCorp and its €687 million indirect disposal of a controlling interest in leading Spanish health insurance company, Adeslas;
+- Suez Environnement on its €666 million acquisition of a significant minority interest in Aguas de Barcelona from Criteria CaixaCorp and its €687 million indirect disposal of a controlling interest in Spanish health insurance company, Adeslas;

-- Gas Natural on various English corporate and finance law matters relating to its €16.7 billion merger with Unión Fenosa and Unión Fenosa Generación;
+- Gas Natural on various English law matters relating to its €16.7 billion merger with Unión Fenosa and Unión Fenosa Generación;

-- Affiliates of Warburg Pincus on the disposal of Eurocom Cable Management Bulgaria to Bultel Cable Bulgaria, a subsidiary of EQT; the acquisition of NetCentrum, a Czech Internet company; the acquisition of Atlas, a Czech Internet portal; the leveraged buyout of The Falstap Group, a Ukrainian cable operator; and the leveraged buyout of Bulgarian cable operator, Eurocom Cable;
+- Affiliates of Warburg Pincus on the disposal of Eurocom Cable Management Bulgaria to an affiliate of EQT; the acquisitions of the Czech Internet businesses, NetCentrum and Atlas; and the leveraged buyouts of The Falstap Group, a Ukrainian cable operator and Eurocom Cable, a Bulgarian cable operator;

-- Inmobiliaria Colonial on certain English finance law matters relating to its €4.9 billion debt restructuring;
+- Inmobiliaria Colonial on various English law matters relating to its €4.9 billion debt restructuring;